Compromised Blinding

 Succimer has a strong mercaptan ("rotten egg") odor that NIEHS acknowledged might make blinding impossible before the trial began.
 The blinding methods described in the protocol contain internal contradictions and were changed mid-trial without documentation in any publication.
 No assessment of blinding integrity was ever reported.

-This limitation page presents the argument; the two resources above hold the sources.
+This limitation page presents the argument; the resources above hold the sources.

 The Mercaptan Problem